 Academic Fear

 Although these items show that some welcome progress is being made in the frontiers of psychedelic scholarship, when I lecture, it isn’t unusual for someone afterward to talk with me privately, “I wish I could teach a class like yours (or publish professionally on psychedelics) at X University or Y College.”
-Additionally, during the winter months I receive emails from college seniors who would like to find graduate programs where they can pursue their psychedelic interests academically.
+Additionally, during the winter months I receive e-mails from college seniors who would like to find graduate programs where they can pursue their psychedelic interests academically.
 Unfortunately, there are very few and almost all are in the health fields.
 These requests come along so frequently that I’ve collected my suggestions into a paper “Psychedelics: Hints on Looking for Graduate Programs” at my website (niu.academia.edu/ThomasRoberts).
-Currently, would-be professors in fields other than psychiatry and clinical psychology have to take traditional singlestate programs and hope to expand their careers later to include their psychedelic interests.
+Currently, would-be professors in fields other than psychiatry and clinical psychology have to take traditional single-state programs and hope to expand their careers later to include their psychedelic interests.
 Among the increasing number of adjunct professors whose jobs are temporary and tenuous, there is fear that they won’t be rehired if they come out of the psychedelic closet.
 In what should be an open and free marketplace of ideas, these scholars are second-class citizens, almost prisoners.

 Is this situation one that: